pgmagno/luizalabs-search-challenge/README.md

-# luizalabs-search-challenge
+# LuizaLabs Search Challenge

 ## Description

-A Search Challenge executed in order to display programming knowledge of indexing algorithms and information retrieval algorithms, as part of the selection process of Luiza Labs
+A Search Challenge executed in order to display programming knowledge of indexing algorithms and information retrieval algorithms, as part of the selection process of Luiza Labs.